dorahacksglobal/Hackathon-Playbook/thedao.md

 ### **1. Notes**

-1. Hackathon DAO funds will be used ONLY to support hackathons and will not be used for product developing, community operation or steward salary.
+1. Hackathon DAO funds will be used ONLY to support hackathons and will not be used for product developing, community operation or staff salary.
 2. All the cost other than hackathons grants will be supported by DoraHacks.
-3. The governance of DAO does not involve the election of any DAO members.
-Steward is directly delegated and managed by DoraHacks, but it needs to be managed in accordance with DAO's governance rules.
+3. The governance of DAO does not involve the election of any DAO members. staff is directly delegated and managed by DoraHacks, but it needs to be managed in accordance with DAO's governance rules.
 4. The funding of Hackathon DAO is completed by Hackathon DAO in the multi-signature wallet of Gnosis SAFE, and the multi-signature wallet is fully controlled by the results of community governance.
 5. The current governance rules do not require the use of Snapshot and non-HackerLink voting tools.
 6. Other possible governance rules in the future: For a single Hackathon Grant funding, use Futarchy for community voting.
 These governance rules are currently not considered.